-A Doula is a woman from the community who is trained to give continuous support throughout labour and delivery, as well as in the weeks before and after birth.
+A Doula is a person from the community who is trained to give continuous support throughout labour and delivery, as well as in the weeks before and after birth.
 A volunteer doula won’t replace friends and family.
 A doula’s role is to help you make informed decisions during pregnancy, birth and post-partum.
-She can help you to explore the risks and benefits of different types of pain medications and interventions and support you fully in your choices.
+They can help you to explore the risks and benefits of different types of pain medications and interventions and support you fully in your choices.

 The word doula comes from ancient Greek and means “a woman who serves.”

 If you self-identify within any of these categories, you are eligible to receive the support of a Volunteer Doula through the program: